oncomouse/dhsi2018/day01.md

 **Powershell** – PowerShell is the more powerful command line interface that many developers prefer.
 It is significantly more powerful than the older cmd.exe program, though a bit finicky.
 Scoop (see below) uses Powershell, so I'll encourage you to use it too.
 Here is Microsoft's ["Getting Started"](https://docs.microsoft.com/en-us/powershell/scripting/getting-started/getting-started-with-windows-powershell?view=powershell-6) article.
 [This blog post](https://dev.to/itsjzt/what-can-you-do-with-powershell-for-developers--edh) offers some tips on customizing PowerShell.

-**Scoop** – We won't be talking about [Scoop](https://scoop.sh/) in class (because it's a bit of a mess to install on our lab computers), but it's pretty great and can be useful for managing command line tools in Windows.
-To install, run the following in the Windows Command Line (<kbd>Win+R</kbd>, type "cmd", and press <kbd>Enter</kbd>):

-1. `powershell` (this loads the special command tool that Scoop needs to run)
+**Scoop** – Scoop is a package manager for Windows that works similar to Homebrew and looks pretty awesome.
+I want to use this in our course, but I'll level with you: I don't know enough about Windows to know if it will work on the lab machines, though the people who write Scoop insist that it will.

-1. `iex (new-object net.webclient).downloadstring('https://get.scoop.sh')`
-1. (you may also need to run `Set-ExecutionPolicy RemoteSigned -scope CurrentUser` to set permissions).
+Anyway, to install Scoop, run the following in Powershell (<kbd>Win+R</kbd>, type "powershell", and press <kbd>Enter</kbd>): `iex (new-object net.webclient).downloadstring('https://get.scoop.sh')` (you may also need to run `Set-ExecutionPolicy RemoteSigned -scope CurrentUser` to set permissions).

 *Note:* I don't know much about Scoop, but it seems really cool.
-I should also note that sometimes, when you install things, you have to restart the command line to pick up the new programs.
+I hope we can use it on the lab computers in Victoria!

 ## Installing Node